-Eclipse has a large plugin repository with really powerful set of plugins.
+Eclipse has a large plugin repository with a really powerful set of plugins.
 As we start using our eclipse setup more and more we require even more set of plugins to be productive.
-This is quite natural, however having a lot of plugins in one eclipse setup makes it a really fat application with a lot of things to be done at the same time.
+This is quite natural, however, having a lot of plugins in one eclipse setup makes it a really fat application with a lot of things to be done at the same time.

 At times you may be stuck with a badly written plugin that may affect whole of you eclipse setup.

 It is very obvious that this powerful tool can do a lot of things for us.
-In this article I am trying to compile all the list of things I have personally learned and used for keeping my eclipse setup best performing.
+In this article, I am trying to compile all the list of things I have personally learned and used for keeping my eclipse setup best performing.

-Another downside of being at latest version is that all plugins may not be available.
-So if you are stuck with a older versions due to one of the older plugins or some other reasons you may want to skip this step and jump to the options listed below.
+Another downside of being at the latest version is that all plugins may not be available.
+So if you are stuck with older versions due to one of the older plugins or some other reasons you may want to skip this step and jump to the options listed below.

 Use Separate Eclipse Install for Projects with Different Plugin needs

-I have some projects that use google appengine, some android projects, and some standard Java projects.
-I’d like to keep these three separate, as the app engine and android projects require extensive plugins to be installed that slow Eclipse down and interfere with other functions.
+I have some projects that use Google AppEngine, some Android projects, and some standard Java projects.
+I’d like to keep these three separate, as the app engine and Android projects require extensive plugins to be installed that slow Eclipse down and interfere with other functions.

-- Keep a separate eclipse install for all your android projects.
+- Keep a separate Eclipse install for all your android projects.

-- Keep a separate eclipse install for JEE Web Projects.
+- Keep a separate Eclipse install for JEE Web Projects.

-- Keep a separate eclipse install for Google App Engine Projects.
+- Keep a separate Eclipse install for Google App Engine Projects.

-- Keep a separate eclipse install for Spring Tool Suite related projects
+- Keep a separate Eclipse install for Spring Tool Suite related projects

-- Keep a separate eclipse install for each of the different language projects e.g Ruby, Python etc
+- Keep a separate Eclipse install for each of the different language projects e.g Ruby, Python, etc

 I have tried working on many projects on same eclipse setup and the eclipse becomes dead slow even if I keep all un-used projects closed.
-In general, have all related projects that require same set of plugins in one install and switch to other installation when you need to work on other project.
+In general, have all related projects that require the same set of plugins in one install and switch to other installation when you need to work on another project.